The Top Five Pesticide-Soaked Fruits and Vegetables to Avoid at All Costs

 The overuse of pesticides is a real problem in the United States, and it shows no signs of slowing.

-Based on the Most Recent List, the Top Five Pesticide-Soaked Crops to Avoid are as Follows:
+Based on the Most Recent 2025 ‘Dirty Dozen’ List From the Environmental Working Group, the Top 5 Pesticide-Soaked Crops to Avoid are as Follows:

 Detox your body from pesticides and other hidden toxins from the inside-out!